Genetic glitch can predict response to new class of cancer drugs

 The results come courtesy of some 500 Baltimore swimmers who raised money for the study by taking a chilly dip last fall into a river leading to the Chesapeake Bay.

-Since the immune system is trained to recognize foreign invaders, Hopkins researchers hypothesized that patients with tumors loaded with mutations might have a more robust response to cancer drugs that rev up the immune system, such as Merck's Keytruda or Bristol-Myers Squibb's Opdivo.
+Since the immune system is trained to recognise foreign invaders, Hopkins researchers hypothesised that patients with tumours loaded with mutations might have a more robust response to cancer drugs that rev up the immune system, such as Merck's Keytruda or Bristol-Myers Squibb's (BMY.N) Opdivo.

 Diaz said he and Hopkins colleague Dr. Dung Le proposed the trial to several drugmakers who refused to pay for it.
 Merck donated the study drug but the researchers had to raise money for the trial on their own.
 They turned to Swim Across America, which raises funds for cancer research.